Jfortin1/ComBatHarmonization/R/README.md

 - `gamma.star` and `delta.star`: Empirical Bayes estimated L/S parameters.
 - `gamma.bar`, `t2`, `a.prior` and `b.prior`: esimated prior distributions parameters.

-The ComBat algorithm also accepts an optional argument `mod`, which is a matrix containing the outcome of interest and other biological covariates.
-This is recommended when the goal of the downstream statiatical analyses is to look for associations between the imaging data and the biological variables; this will make sure to preserve the biological variability while removing the variability associated with site/scanner.
-For instance, suppose we want to remove the inter-scanner variability in our simulated dataset, but we want to preserve the variability associated with age and disease:
+The ComBat algorithm also accepts an optional argument, `mod`, which is a matrix containing biological covariates, including the outcome of interest.
+This is recommended to ensure that biological variability is preserved in the harmonization process.
+For instance, for a study with age and disease covariates,
 ```r
 age <- c(82,70,68,66,80,69,72,76,74,80) # Continuous variable
 disease <- as.factor(c(1,2,1,2,1,2,1,2,1,2)) # Categorical variable
 ```
-We used `as.factor` to make sure that `disease` is a categorical variable.
-We create a model matrix using the `model.matrix` function:
+we ceate a model matrix for these two biological covariates using the `model.matrix` function:
 ```r
 mod <- model.matrix(~age+disease)
 mod